 Nomination and Appointment

-Mr. Fremin is a criminal prosecutor who has served the State of Louisiana for years.
-On February 23, 2018, he was finally sworn in to the office as the United States Attorney for the Middle District of Louisiana.
+Brandon J. Fremin is a criminal prosecutor who has served the State of Louisiana for years.
+On February 23, 2018, he was finally sworn into the office as the United States Attorney for the Middle District of Louisiana.
 Prosecutor Fremin was a Presidential nominee, as elected by President Donald Trump on November 1, 2017.
 His nomination was ordered to be reported favorably by the Committee on the Judiciary on February 8, 2018.
 Seven days later, his nomination was confirmed by the Senate by Voice Vote on February 15, 2018.

 Full Name: Brandon Joseph Fremin